divyankachaudhari/divyankachaudhari.github.io/about.md

 I am interested in computer science and software engineering.
 I'm trying to build up this website by adding my side-projects to it.
-New things excite me, and I'm always on some personal project.
-The field of networks is currently intriguing to me, and I'm trying to learn more about it and its research area.
+New things excite me, and I'm always working on some personal project.
+The field of operating systems is currently intriguing to me, and I'm trying to learn more about it and its research area.
 Thanks to my friend/s who keep throwing resources and information at my face (in a good way).
 On the side, I want to learn contributing to open source.

-I want to work towards creating accessible and high quality educational resources.
+I want to work towards creating accessible and high quality educational resources in some way.
 I've lived and learned over the internet, and want to give back.
 Last (to last?) summer, I also launched [CovEd India](https://www.covedindia.org/) with my friends on the onset of pandemic.

 Talking beyond academics, I play sports and am trying to get into music -- learning to play the violin.
 I've skated at national level before and have participated in the inter-IIT at college level.
 I like reading a lot, especially non-fiction now-a-days.
 I always keep buying new books to read them off to buy new ones!
 Now that I own a Kindle, it's even easier.
 I have been trying to improve my writing skills by carefully looking at what I write.